What is an HMO and a Bedsit? What are the differences?

 In both cases it will be each household that is paying the landlord a rental bill each month, with these definitions excluding a single household unit that occupies a whole building.
 The multiple occupancy aspect is based on more than one household, rather than more than one person, living in the property.

-Landlords will need a licence to rent out an HMO in certain circumstances.
+Landlords will need an HMO licence to rent out an HMO in certain circumstances.
 This applies if it is rented to five or more people constituting more than one household, or is at least three storeys high.
 However, some local authorities may choose to apply more stringent rules, so it is worth checking if a licence is needed for any HMO.
 A separate licence is required for each property and failure to have one – or renew it before it expires after five years – can incur fines of up to £20,000.

 Because of the definitions that apply to an HMO, this can mean that a landlord can rent out bedsits that are not part of such a property – such as where there are two bedsits occupied by single people.

-The definition of an HMO also matters because there are some cases where a local council will choose to implement an article 4 directive.
+The HMO definition also matters because there are some cases where a local council will choose to implement an article 4 directive.
 This is where it opts to use its power to force anyone wishing to convert a house into an HMO to seek planning permission first.
 The Residential Landlords Association, which opposes article 4, has noted Falmouth Council in Cornwall is the latest local authority to consider taking such a step, following in the footsteps of Worcester, Chester and Tendring.